 - Are the new owners prepared to register their new puppy with the AKC?

-AKC Breeders have the responsibility to provide AKC registration papers to the puppy’s new owners.
+Breeders who register their litters with AKC have the responsibility to provide AKC registration paperwork to the puppy’s new owners.
 This means applying for litter registration in plenty of time to supply applications to owners at the time of sale.
 You should explain the benefits of registration to the owners and help them complete the registration application.
 Conditions such as limited registration or co-ownership should be explained in full.
-You will also want to provide the new puppy owners with vaccination/health records, feeding instructions, health guarantees, return policy, any health or genetic tests, as well as a copy of the sales agreement/contract.
+You will also want to provide the new puppy owners with vaccination records, health records, feeding instructions, health guarantees, return policy, any health or genetic test results, as well as a copy of the sales agreement or contract.

 Commit Yourself to the Puppies for Life

-As a breeder, you will be gratified by phone calls and letters describing your puppies’ first teeth, birthday parties, and other milestones.
-You’ll be thrilled to receive photos of a puppy’s first show win or portraits with the puppy right in the middle of a happy family.
-But you will also have to be ready for bad news: a family splitting up and leaving the dog homeless; a vet contacting you about an unforeseen hereditary illness; a dog you thought would be a great obedience prospect biting a young child.
-As a breeder, you will need to be there with advice and support for all these situations.
+As a breeder, you will be gratified by phone calls, social media posts, pictures, and letters describing your puppies’ first teeth, birthday parties, and other milestones.
+You’ll be thrilled to receive photos of a puppy’s first show win, or portraits with the puppy right in the middle of a happy family.
+But you will also have to be ready for bad news: a family moving to a different home where they can’t take their dog; a vet contacting you about an unforeseen hereditary illness; a dog you thought would be a great obedience prospect nipping a young child.
+As a responsible breeder, you will need to be there with advice and support for all these and other situations.
 Responsible breeders answer questions, provide resources, and assist with problems that may come up.
-Responsible breeders assist in re-homing or take in puppies should the need arise.
+Responsible breeders assist in re-homing or take their puppies (or adults) back into their care should the need arise.

 Before you send your puppies to their new homes, be sure to inform new owners of their best source (besides yourself!) for information on sharing a long, fulfilling, active life with their new pet — the American Kennel Club.

-The AKC is dedicated to providing service and support to the owners of purebred dogs.
+The AKC is dedicated to providing service and support to the owners of purebred dogs (and all dogs with an AKC number).
 As a breeder, you can help us reach out to new owners by performing these simple steps:

 - Give the individual registration application to the new owners and help them complete it properly.